Bluetooth headphones 8 min read

 Our Q35 case study claims "IPX7 rated waterproof."
 This is a strong rating.
 It means you can sweat profusely, run in a torrential downpour, or even accidentally drop it in a puddle without fear.

-An image of a man running while wearing sport earbuds, illustrating durability during exercise.
+An image of a man running while wearing sport earbuds, illustrating durability and water resistance during exercise

 A critical mentor warning: IPX7 does not mean "shower-proof" or "swim-proof."
 Showers involve soap (which compromises seals) and pressurized water jets.
 Swimming pools have chlorine.
 The Q35's own FAQ correctly states, "do not use it while swimming or bathing."